codecraftuk/codecraftuk.github.io/_posts/2018-11-01-interviews-for-developers.md

 ---
 layout: post
-title: Creating effective and inclusive interviews for developers
+title: Interview Workshops - Creating an Inclusive Developer Interview Process
 description: For our November event, we're going to run a workshop on Creating effective and inclusive interviews for developers.
 6.00pm, Thursday 15th November, at SAS
 ---